 Names have been changed to protect the guilty…

-2. When I was young, my father told me to change the light bulb.
+2. When I was young, my father once told me to change the light bulb in the living room.
 When I brought him the old bulb, I asked what I should do with it (legitimate question because I thought people could reach in the trash for some reason and cut themselves on it).
 Without looking up, he told me to stick it in my ear.
 Trying to be funny, I did it, then started to screw it in.
 Later, all I could hear in the distance was him calling me a “stupid fool” as my mother gave me first aid in the bathroom for my profusely bleeding ear.

 3. When I was very young, I once wanted to know how hot a car’s cigarette lighter really got, so I activated it and stuck my finger in it.
 By the time my mother returned to the car from the store, I was sitting in the back seat with both feet and hands in the air, crying about how I was “never going to touch anything in this car ever again!”
 Her first question, of course, was what that smell was.

 4. It was once a thing to ride down the long ramp of the overpass (on a bike) and navigate along the turn at the bottom without striking the guardrail.
 You also had to time it so you didn’t go out into the street and into the path of oncoming cars.
 Because the GIRLS were watching, I went down on a Big Wheel, with my legs on TOP of the handlebars.
 I hit the side before I reached the bottom, got thrown off, into the fence and bounced along the concrete to the bottom, gaining the “OHHHHs” and “OMGs” of everyone watching.
 I think I was in the same spot, crying for a good 30 minutes before the police got there.
-No ambulance was called.
-I just wanted to go home and get out of my ripped, bloody clothes before my father got home.
+But no ambulance was called, per my dying request.
+I just wanted to go home and get out of my ripped, bloody SCHOOL clothes before my father got home.

-5. Playing baseball in the park near my house, if you hit the ball across the street, it was a home run (short field, facing the street – it was NOT designed or appropriate for baseball, since there were apartment buildings across the street).
+5. Playing baseball in the park near my house, if you hit the ball across the street, it was a home run (short field, facing the street – it was NOT designed or appropriate for baseball, since there was an apartment building across the street).
 Within the same month, I managed to hit two home runs on different days, breaking the exact same window.
 Both times, everybody scattered, leaving me standing there, looking stupid.
 RUN, FORREST!!

 8. While sitting in the stands with the pep band at a high school basketball game, we decided to make a human totem pole.
-Before people knew what we were doing, we were seated, stacked “three high”, sitting on each other’s shoulders.
+Before people could figure out what we were doing, we were seated, stacked “three high”, sitting on each other’s shoulders.
 Hey, the girls were watching…

 9. My brothers held “Karate School”.
 Kids actually PAID my brothers to learn how to “take a punch/kick and roll with it to avoid injury”.
 I can’t believe that kids actually turned in pop bottles for the deposit, to pay to get their asses whooped.

-10. An old “acquaintance” and I decided to relive a scene from the Ralph Bakshi movie, “American Pop”, which involved making love in a cornfield.
+10. Back in Tallahassee, an old “acquaintance” (yes, a girl) and I decided to relive a scene from the Ralph Bakshi movie, “American Pop”, which involved making love in a cornfield.
 Being in the open field and alone, we figured we could “let loose”.
 Guess whose screaming alerted and gave our position away to a very angry property owner who met us with a shotgun?
 It was truly a hard moment, but thanks to him, I WASN’T anymore.
 Not for 3 days.
 Got rid of a lot of urine though…

 That’s enough for now.
 I’m sitting here laughing and shaking my head as I reminisce.
 Maybe I’ll share some more, if you guys are interested, because it got much, much worse.
 I’m sure you all would love to hear about the abandoned building shenanigans and the rooftop games.